Lemon, Parsley and Basil Pesto

 everything chopped

-• After filtering the lemon juice, add it to the bowl and mix at speed 5 for 15 seconds.
+• After straining the lemon juice, add it to the bowl and mix at speed 5 for 15 seconds.

 addition of filtered lemon juice

-• Add the salt, close the bowl, and activate at medium speed.
-In the case of the Thermomix, speed 4/5.
+• Add the salt, close the bowl and run at a medium speed.
+For the Bimby, use speed 4/5.

 addition of salt

-• Through the bowl’s opening, add the oil in a thin stream with the motor running, to emulsify the lemon, parsley, and basil pesto.
+• Through the feed hole of the bowl, add the oil in a thin stream with the motor running to emulsify the lemon, parsley and basil pesto.

 addition of oil and emulsion

-• Once ready, transfer it into jars or freezer containers.
-This dose makes two 250 ml jars of lemon, parsley, and basil pesto.
-I suggest letting it rest for a few hours before using it, so the flavors can meld better.
+• Once ready, transfer it to jars or freezer containers.
+This amount makes two 250 ml jars of lemon, parsley and basil pesto.
+I suggest letting it rest for a few hours before using, so the flavors can meld better.

 fresh lemon pesto ready

-Lemon, parsley, and basil pesto can be stored in the fridge, making sure to cover the mixture with a layer of oil, for two or three days.
-For longer preservation, you need to sterilize the jars and then proceed normally as with any other sauce.
-An alternative is to store it in portions in the freezer… and that’s what I did!
+The lemon, parsley and basil pesto keeps in the refrigerator if you cover the surface with a layer of oil, for two or three days.
+For longer storage you need to sterilize the jars and proceed as you would for any other sauce.
+An alternative is to portion it and freeze it… which is what I did!
 What would you use this pesto for?
-Come tell me on Instagram!
+Tell me on Instagram!

 FAQ (Questions and Answers)